Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 3-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 160hp engine designed by Honda.

 SafetyThe fact that the Honda got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, the German car offers a marginal difference of 9% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a marginal difference of 9% more metal.

 Performance & Fuel economyHonda is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 207 kilometers per hour, 8km/h less than the other car.
 When it comes to fuel economy an obvious choice would be the Japanese car, averaging around 8.4 liters of fuel per 100 kilometers (34 mpg), in combined cycle.
 That's 29% difference compared to the German car!